aitoroses/floxide/docs/adrs/0028-version-bump-workflow-improvements.md

 ## Context

-The Flowrs framework uses GitHub Actions for CI/CD, including a workflow for version bumping that automates the process of updating version numbers across the workspace.
+The Floxide framework uses GitHub Actions for CI/CD, including a workflow for version bumping that automates the process of updating version numbers across the workspace.
 This workflow uses `cargo-workspaces` to coordinate version changes and creates Git tags for releases.

 We've encountered several issues with the version bump workflow: